Jack Worrall: The first coach

 Carlton, one of the power clubs of the 1870s and 1880s - the earliest years of elite Australian football - had fallen into a state of decline in 1892, with player dissatisfaction and internal dissent causing an exodus of key players, predominately to Fitzroy and Collingwood.
 This culminated in the wooden spoon in 1894, and the club perennially finished second last from 1895 to 1901, being a chopping block alongside St Kilda in the early years of competition in the VFL (which began in 1897).

 In 1902, Worrall, secretary of the Carlton Cricket Club, was appointed to the same role with the football club.
 Hitherto, Australian footballers were prepared in an ad hoc way commensurate with the organisation of the game as a semi-professional sport where official payments were outlawed, but made surreptitiously.

 Worrall immediately set about leading training sessions, instructing players, formulating tactics and recruiting talent in a manner that created the role of club coach that is recognised today.
 For a number of years, he was often referred to as the club's "manager" or "secretary", until the term "coach" passed into common usage.
-Carlton's rapid improvement and subsequent rise to power encouraged other VFL clubs to appoint a coach, and these men used Worrall as their role model.
+Carlton's improvement and subsequent rise to power in the VFL encouraged other VFL clubs to appoint a coach, and these men used Worrall as their role model.

 The Blues climbed the ladder quickly, making the finals in 1903-04-05 without winning the flag.
 Worrall's old club Fitzroy were the benchmark of the competition at this point, and eliminated Carlton from the finals in 1905 after beating them in the 1904 Grand Final.
 Worrall continually turned over players in an effort to find the right combination for success.
 Eventually, he developed a big, strong team that favoured long kicking and liked to close up the game, forming packs and using their physical strength in the crushes.
 Fitness was a priority for Worrall: he ensured that his team trained harder than the opposition.